 Researchers have identified biomarkers that could help in the diagnosis of prostate cancer.
-These are a group of RNA molecules called long noncoding RNAs (lncRNAs).
+The RNA molecules are called long noncoding RNAs (lncRNAs).

 According to a study published in The Journal of Molecular Diagnostics, it is possible to diagnose prostate cancer using a group of markers called long noncoding RNAs (lncRNAs).
 RNAs use messages from DNA and help in the arrangement of amino acids to form proteins.
 Noncoding RNAs are RNAs that are not directly involved in the formation of the proteins.
 Once considered useless, they are now being investigated for their association with various disease conditions, including cancers.